 - Teaching my course at Emerson College, Fundamentals of Content Strategy

-- Putting on fundraising events with my not-for-profit pals at Boston For All
+- Putting on fundraising events with my not-for-profit, Boston For All

-How will I keep up with it all?
-Good question.
-I’m a couple months in and it’s… a lot.
-But everything I’m doing is mission-aligned.
+My goal is to have everything that I’m doing be mission-aligned.
 I see what’s happening in the world and I want to help – using the tools I have.
 My energy, my creativity, my experience, and my privilege.